Photograph and letters courtesy of Carolyn & Dane

 Newspaper article of Rosa & Dorothy taken at Christchurch Park c1917.

-Wilfred is remembered on St. Mary Le Quay memorial
+Wilfred is remembered on the war memorial at St. Mary Le Quay Church, Ipswich.